axelclark/the-338-challenge/README.md

 # The 338 challenge

+A web application for the 338 Challenge Fantasy League.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine